The Cardstream logo with an orange crown icon above the lowercase word 'cardstream' in dark blue.

 No UX, quick template fix:

-Instead of a proper UX process, an off the shelf template was used as a placeholder to get something live fast.
+Instead of a proper UX process, a third party template was used as a placeholder to get something live fast.

 Generic design: